Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Method Penalty Sets coefs to zero?
 Best when

-Elastic Net Mix Yes, groupwise You have correlated predictor groups and want sparsity without losing the group
+Elastic Net Mix Yes, group-wise You have correlated predictor groups and want sparsity without losing the group

 RElastic Net CV fit for comparison